trybrick/cdn/README.md

 ===============

 Valid folders for content versioning
-- assets
+- asset
-- scripts
+- script

 Below are just placeholder folders for cdn directory structure.
-- circulars
+- circular
-- clientuploads
+- clientupload
-- products
+- product
-- recipes
+- recipe

 cdn is the staging repository.